Top 13 Bottled Water Brands

 Mountain Valley Logo

-Mountain Valley Spring Water’s homeland is the resort town of Hot Springs in the American state of Arkansas.
-There is a protected source there with a unique mineral composition.
+The birthplace of Mountain Valley Spring Water is the resort town of Hot Springs, Arkansas.
+There is a protected spring with a unique mineral composition.
 This water became famous in 1871 when a local pharmacist began bottling it and selling it under the name Lockett’s Spring Water.
-Later, he rebranded and renamed the brand after a small nearby settlement.
+He later rebranded the brand after a nearby small settlement.

-Clinical trials have proven that this water helps treat rheumatism and liver and kidney diseases.
-It’s no wonder it was favored by US presidents and other influential figures: Gene Tunney, Joe Louis, and Elvis Presley.
+Clinical trials have proven that this water helps with rheumatism and liver and kidney disease.
+No wonder it was favored by US presidents and other influential people, such as Gene Tunney, Joe Louis, and Elvis Presley.

 Vichy Catalan